-To date, CARE has conducted six research projects with its collaborators.
+To date, CARE has conducted seven research projects with its collaborators.

 With research as CARE’s first name, education is its last!
 All of the research it conducts is designed to make new discoveries about youth development and decision-making and to be translated into easily digestible information and tools for peers, parents and other caring adults to use to promote positive youth outcomes and reduce negative risk behavior.

 CARE’s research to date has generated print and electronic media placements, conference presentations, continuing education workshops and school-based lectures.

 Stephen speaks at schools, camps, colleges, organizations and communities across the country.
 His dynamic, empowering and positive presentations regarding youth development and decision-making address multiple audiences, including faculty, students, campers and camp counselors, parents, health care providers (for CME credits), law enforcement officials and camp professionals.
 They also cover a wide range of topics, including positive youth development and outcomes, as well as risk reduction regarding such behaviors as underage drinking, other drug use, bullying, violence, suicide, teen driving, family relationships and sexuality/sexual behavior.

 Communication is a powerful tool, but let’s face it … it’s hard for parents and other caring adults to broach certain subjects.
 The CARE Speaker Series is comprised of seven motivational, informative presentations that help teens become more open and honest about the pressures and challenges they face — and help adults become better parents and mentors.